SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 | `-1` | Mild positive signal | `resilient consumer`, `pricing power` |
 | `-2` | Strong positive signal | `record demand`, `economic expansion` |

 The score for each theme is the sum of all weighted keyword matches found in the filing text.
+A company with score `+20` on `inflation` is heavily focused on inflationary pressure; a company with score `-3` is actively denying or framing it positively.

 ### Negation detection